--u Generate flowlines uphill (default generates flowlines downhill).

--3 Compute three-dimensional lengths (default is two-dimensional).

--m Use less memory and compute aspect at each cell on the fly.
-This option incurs a severe performance penalty.
-If this flag is given, the aspect input map (if any) will be ignored.

--M Use a fixed size memory and utilize page-swapping to handle large input files.
+- -u Generate flowlines uphill (default generates flowlines downhill). - -3 Compute three-dimensional lengths (default is two-dimensional). - -m Use less memory and compute aspect at each cell on the fly.
+This option incurs a performance penalty.
+If this flag is given, the aspect input map (if any) will be ignored. - -M Use a fixed size memory and utilize page-swapping to handle large input files.
 This option incurs a severe performance penalty but is the only way to handle arbitrarily-large data files.
-If this flag is given, the fB-m flag will be ignored.

--q Quiet operation.
-Do not print diagnostic messages indicating progress.

--h Display reference information.
+If this flag is given, the -m flag will be ignored. - -q Quiet operation.
+Do not print diagnostic messages indicating progress. - -h Display reference information.

-elevin=name Use the existing raster file name with elevations as input (required). aspin=name Use the existing raster file name with aspects as input. barin=name Use the existing raster file name with non-zero values representing barriers as input. skip=val Set the number of cells between flowlines in the flout output map to val. bound=val Set the maximum number of segments of each flowline to val (default is the maximum possible). offset=val Maximum magnitude of random grid point offset (default is 0). flout=name Output coordinates of flowlines to a vector file name. lgout=name Output flowpath length values to a raster file name. dsout=name Output flowline density values to a raster file name.
+elevin=name Use the existing raster file name with elevations as input (required).

+aspin=name Use the existing raster file name with aspects as input.

+barin=name Use the existing raster file name with non-zero values representing barriers as input.

+skip=val Set the number of cells between flowlines in the flout output map to val.

+bound=val Set the maximum number of segments of each flowline to val (default is the maximum possible).

+flout=name Output coordinates of flowlines to a vector file named name.

+lgout=name Output flowpath length values to a raster file named name.

+dsout=name Output flowline density values to a raster file named name.

+offset=value Maximum magnitude of random grid point offset.